 Please see below for a number of frequently asked questions from a specific category.
 Simply select one of the questions of interest, the answer will then appear below.
 For the complete list of categories please visit the main FAQs page.

 A map of medical schools accepting body donations can be found here.
-Put in your postcode in the search bar on the left, select the correct postcode from the purple box, then click on the red icon on the map for details of who to contact at your local medical school.
+Put in the first two letters of your postcode in the search bar on the left, select the correct postcode from the purple box, then click on the red icon on the map for details of who to contact at your local medical school.
 Alternatively a list of contacts can be downloaded here (PDF).